How much do you need to earn to live here, after Ireland takes its share?

 €1,450 - €1,700

-We total monthly expenses (rent, groceries, transport, utilities, dining out) for each lifestyle tier, then reverse-calculate the gross salary needed to cover those expenses after Ireland's income tax and social contributions.
-Rent data comes from second-hand market listings (what expats actually pay).
-All figures are based on 2026 data from official government statistics.
-See our data sources for full attribution.
+We add up monthly expenses (rent, groceries, transport, utilities, dining out) for each lifestyle tier, then work backwards to find the gross salary that lands on that number after Ireland's income tax and social contributions.
+Rent data reflects second-hand listings, which is what expats actually pay.
+All figures come from 2026 official government statistics.
+Full attribution lives on our data sources page.

 On a budget lifestyle, you need at least €2,466/month gross salary to cover basic expenses in Cork.
 For a comfortable lifestyle, aim for €3,012/month gross.
 These figures include rent, food, transport, utilities, and dining out, with taxes calculated for Ireland.